Table of contents

 How DLL Works

 Your DLL calculates based on your starting balance for that trading day.
 If your account opens at $51,200 on a given morning, the DLL sets a maximum drawdown for that session.
-If your unrealized + realized losses for the day breach that threshold, your account is violated.
+If your losses for the day reach that threshold, you are locked out of trading until the next session.

 This is an intraday calculation.
 It resets every day based on your opening balance.
 Unlike the max loss limit (which trails your highest closing balance), the DLL is a daily guard rail that prevents catastrophic single-session losses.